 For the Community

-Story-Based Management training is available for businesses, organizations, and community groups interested in developing their collective story and learning how to build community dynamics.
+Story-Based training is available for businesses, organizations, and community groups interested in developing their collective story and learning how to build community dynamics.

 ATTEND

 The Social Justice Festival is a celebration of stories that build community.
-Held over the course of three days, the festival includes workshops, performances, and art that teaches the tools and vocabulary we need to to improve the world.
+Held over the course of two days, the festival includes workshops, performances, and art that teaches the tools and vocabulary we need to to improve the world.
 Hosted each year at Buffalo State University, the festival is open and free to the community.